Lee52/AllenZYoung.github.io/about.md

 title: About
 ---

-This is [Allen.Z.Young](http://facebook.com/allzyoung), a college student who lives in Beijing(Not THU or PKU) at the moment.
+This is [Allen.Z.Young](http://facebook.com/allzyoung), a college student who lives in Beijing(Not THU or PKU).
 And, of course, a boy of 19 who wants to make a bright future.
 After a romantic blunder, I still wish to meet a lovely and chaste girl.

 I'm studying for a Bachelor of Engineering now, and my major is computer software engineering.